-It IS getting more difficult to convert plastic surgery leads for all sorts of reasons.
+Converting new plastic surgery leads IS getting more difficult for all sorts of reasons.

 You most likely are paying hefty monthly fees to your SEO/hosting company, your digital marketing agency, your directories and others to help you get found on the Internet using content creation strategies.